 In addition, some foods, such as grapefruit or grapefruit juice, can increase the risk of side effects of statins.
 Most manufacturers recommend that people who take lovastatin, simvastatin, or atorvastatin consume no more than one-half of a grapefruit or 8 ounces of grapefruit juice per day.

-Ezetimibe — Ezetimibe (Zetia®) impairs the body's ability to absorb cholesterol from food as well as cholesterol that the body produces internally.
-It lowers LDL levels when used alone.
+Ezetimibe — Ezetimibe (brand name: Zetia) impairs the body's ability to absorb cholesterol from food as well as cholesterol that the body produces internally.
+It lowers LDL cholesterol levels when used alone.
 It has relatively few side effects when used alone.

-However, there are no studies that demonstrate better outcomes in patients who take ezetimibe, either alone or in combination with other cholesterol-lowering medications.
+However, there are no studies showing that people who take ezetimibe, either alone or in combination with other cholesterol-lowering medications, have fewer heart attacks or strokes than those who do not take the drug.
 Further study is needed before ezetimibe is recommended as a first-line treatment.

 Bile acid sequestrants — The bile acid sequestrants include cholestyramine, colestipol, and colesevelam (table 1).
-These medications bind (combine with) bile acids in the intestine, reducing the amount of cholesterol absorbed from foods.
+These medications bind to bile acids in the intestine, reducing the amount of cholesterol absorbed from foods.

-Bile acid sequestrants can interact with some medications, including as digoxin (Lanoxin®) and warfarin (Coumadin®), and with the absorption of fat-soluble vitamins (including vitamins A, D, K, and E).
+Bile acid sequestrants can interact with some medications, including as digoxin (brand name: Lanoxin) and warfarin (brand name: Coumadin), and with the absorption of fat-soluble vitamins (including vitamins A, D, K, and E).
 Taking these medications at different times of day can solve these problems in some cases.

 Nicotinic acid (Niacin) — Nicotinic acid is a vitamin that is available in immediate-release, sustained-release, and extended-release formulations (table 1).
 Nicotinic acid may be recommended for people with elevated cholesterol levels and some types of familial hyperlipidemia.